CASE STUDY / FIREFLY HEALTH

-As Firefly evolved from a primary care app to a comprehensive health plan, our mobile experience needed fundamental restructuring.
-We had multiple pressures converging: competitive market demands, user feedback about complexity, and business requirements for supporting different member journeys.
+Challenge: As Firefly evolved from a primary care app to a comprehensive health plan, our mobile experience needed fundamental restructuring.
+We had multiple pressures converging: competitive market demands, user feedback opportunities, and business requirements to support new member journeys.

 Research & Discovery

-I conducted comprehensive user research and competitive analysis to understand how our current architecture was limiting both user experience and business goals.
+I conducted comprehensive user research and competitive analysis to understand how our current architecture was limiting both user experience and business goals, while working with Product Management to scope out new business requirements.

 Critical insights: